The Curriculum Import is available as part of the Campus Learning premium offering.

 Because this import only allows for curriculum that conforms to the Common Cartridge 1.3 specification, not all curriculum can be imported.
 Some tools (such as Canvas and Schoology) export their curriculum in Common Cartridge format, which can then be imported.
 Additionally, Open Educational Resources can sometimes be exported in this format.

-1. To begin, click Import Curriculum and Select Files to select a cartridge to import.
+- From the My Curricuum tool, click Import and Select Files to select a cartridge to import.

 Once the import is complete, a notification and process alert are sent.